UniboDIFABiophysics/programmingCourseDIFA/Lesson_09_DataFrame_and_Pandas.md

 Pandas dataframes (and in general the dataframe structure) is designed to represent data stored in table form, with columns and rows, containing scalar data such as height, weight, age and so on...

-More complicated data, where different kind of data structure need to be related to each other while keeping most of the goodies that pandas provides, an alternative is [**XArray**](http://xarray.pydata.org/en/stable/).
+For more complicated data, where different kind of data structure need to be related to each other while keeping most of the goodies that pandas provides, an alternative is [**XArray**](http://xarray.pydata.org/en/stable/).

 This library includes the equivalent of the pandas dataframe and series (**DataArray** and **DataSet**), that provide an efficient and comfortable ways to manipulate multidimensional arrays, where several of them share one of more of their indexes